Do you like soup in the fall and winter? This Butternut Squash Soup with Cumin Recipe is perfect for the cooler months.

 Butternut Squash Soup with Cumin

-- 3 medium onions, peeled and sliced (about 3 cups)
+- 3 medium onions peeled and sliced (3 cups)

-- 3 pounds butternut squash, peeled, seeded and cut into 2-inch cubes (8 cups)
+- 3 pounds butternut squash peeled and cut into 2~inch cubes (8 cups)

 - 2 teaspoons kosher salt

-- Add the broth, bring to a boil, cover, reduce the heat and simmer for 30 minutes or until the squash is tender.
+- Add the broth, stir the ingredients, and bring to a boil.
+Cover the pot and reduce the heat.
+Simmer for 30 minutes or until the squash is tender.

-- Serve the soup very hot with a few croutons sprinkled on top.
+- Serve the soup very hot.
+Garnish with the toasted croutons or chopped herbs.